WICG/navigation-api/README.md

 Note that you can check if the navigation will be [same-document or cross-document](#appendix-types-of-navigations) via `event.destination.sameDocument`, and you can check whether the navigation is to an already-existing history entry (i.e. is a back/forward navigation) via `event.navigationType`.

-The event object has a special method `event.transitionWhile(promise)`.
+The event object has a special method `event.intercept(options)`.
 This works only under certain circumstances, e.g. it cannot be used on cross-origin navigations. ([See below](#restrictions-on-firing-canceling-and-responding) for full details.)
 It will:

 - Cancel any fragment navigation or cross-document navigation.
 - Immediately update the URL bar, `location.href`, and `navigation.currentEntry`.
 - Create the [`navigation.transition`](#transitional-time-after-navigation-interception) object.
-- Wait for the promise to settle.
-Once it does:
+- If `options.handler` is given, it can be a function that returns a promise.
+That function will be then be called, and the browser will wait for the returned promise to settle.
+Once it does, the browser will:
-  - Fulfill or reject `navigation.transition.finished` accordingly.
-  - If it rejects, fire `navigateerror` on `navigation` and reject `navigation.transition.finished`.
+  - If the promise rejects, fire `navigateerror` on `navigation` and reject `navigation.transition.finished`.
-  - If it fulfills, fire `navigatesuccess` on `navigation` and fulfill `navigation.transition.finished`.
+  - If the promise fulfills, fire `navigatesuccess` on `navigation` and fulfill `navigation.transition.finished`.
   - Set `navigation.transition` to null.
-- For the duration of the promise settling, any browser loading UI such as a spinner will behave as if it were doing a cross-document navigation.
+- For the duration of any such promise settling, any browser loading UI such as a spinner will behave as if it were doing a cross-document navigation.

-Note that the browser does not wait for the promise to settle in order to update its URL/history-displaying UI (such as URL bar or back button), or to update `location.href` and `navigation.currentEntry`.
+Note that the browser does not wait for any returned promises to settle in order to update its URL/history-displaying UI (such as URL bar or back button), or to update `location.href` and `navigation.currentEntry`.

-If `transitionWhile()` is called multiple times (e.g., by multiple different listeners to the `navigate` event), then all of the given promises will be combined together using the equivalent of `Promise.all()`, so that the navigation only counts as a success once they have all fulfilled, or the navigation counts as an error at the point where any of them reject.
+If `intercept()` is called multiple times (e.g., by multiple different listeners to the `navigate` event), then all of the promises returned by any handlers will be combined together using the equivalent of `Promise.all()`, so that the navigation only counts as a success once they have all fulfilled, or the navigation counts as an error at the point where any of them reject.

-_In [#66](https://github.com/WICG/navigation-api/issues/66), we are discussing adding the capability to delay URL/current entry updates until after the promise settles, as a future extension._
+_In [#66](https://github.com/WICG/navigation-api/issues/66), we are discussing adding the capability to delay URL/current entry updates to not happen immediately, as a future extension._

 #### Example: replacing navigations with single-page app navigations